Paul-Particle/intgcal/README.md

 intgcal
 =====================

+Intend + Google Calendar

-Make .ics files for properly formatted task lists, or rather 'intention' lists from the intend.do tool, and then import these .ics files into google calendar.
+This command line tool makes .ics files with events representing tasks made from properly formatted task lists.
+The tasks are actually 'intention' lists, as the intend.do tool uses the term The .ics files can then be imported into google calendar with another tool, gcalcli.